briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > The labelling is a bit difficult to follow at times.
 I would suggest representing the alleles with letters and the loci with numbers (or vice versa) if possible.

 This is true---having two sets of integers can at times be difficult to follow.
-While we did consider the excellent suggestion to use letters and numbers to differentiate between these sets, we felt that the tradeoff of doing so would further complicate the mathematical description (e.g., Equation 2).
+While we did consider the well-justified suggestion to use letters and numbers to differentiate between these sets, we believe that the tradeoff of doing so would further complicate the mathematical description, particularly due to our reliance on modular arithmetic (see e.g., Equation 1).

 We have taken the following steps to minimize the possibility of confusion.
 Where specific numbers are used in the manuscript, we have made sure that these values are always properly prefixed so that their role is clear.
-In the detailed description of the model given in Box 1, we italicized the integers used to represent loci (and always prefixed them with a description). **TODO: should we italicize loci in the main text?**
+In the detailed description of the model given in Box 1, we italicized the integers used to represent loci (and always prefixed them with a description).

 > Line 196-197.
 Why not just seed the environment with sigma*S(P_0) individuals rather than the two step process described here?